 The 2013 Major League Season begins on March 31 with most teams playing their first games on April 1.

-As Spring Training games begin, here are my National League division race predictions for 2013 with a very brief commentary of why I predict a team’s finish.
+As Spring Training games get closer, here are my American League division race predictions for 2013 with a very brief commentary of why I predict a team’s finish.

 Raymond became a baseball fan at a very young age.
 He played baseball through high school and soon after became a varsity coach.
 Raymond previously produced radio sports talk shows and hosted a weekly MLB radio call-in show.
 His favorite teams are the Chicago Cubs and New York Yankees.
 Follow Raymond on Twitter@RayBureau